PhysicsofFluids/AFiD/MANUAL.md

 VLIM            : Maximum allowable local velocity in simulation

 SLABDUMP(STST3) : Output wall normal slabs at locations specified in stst3.in
+                  If this option is active, you need to create a directory named 'stst3'
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ```